 Once this creation step is done, you can then start to reach out.
-Look for websites that are related to your infographics content and where you would like to see it published.
-You can use the techniques we saw in the local reach out strategy above to prospect for links.
+Look for websites that are related to your infographic’s content and where you would like to see it published.
+You can use the techniques we saw in the local reach-out strategy above to prospect for links.

 Now that you have prospects, you can get in touch and ask them first if they are interested to see your infographic.
 Then it’s time to convince them that adding your infographic to their site is a real added value for their users.
 They need to understand that you are “offering” them a great piece of content to post and share with their audience.

-On top of that you can also propose to write a guest post, to go along with your infographic publication.
+On top of that, you can also propose to write a guest post, to go along with your infographic publication.
 That’s a way to offer them an extra piece of information related to a subject they’re interested in.

-Last stage of this strategy, which is the most important for you, is to get your links.
+The last stage of this strategy, which is the most important for you, is to get your links.
 Once your infographic is embedded on a site, you can automatically get a link from this site to yours.
-In addition to that you can easily add yourself a link sending to your site in the guest post you wrote or add the site owner to add a link.
-The very interesting part about guestographics strategy is that you will not only get backlinks, but links supported by relevant content and we know that contextual links are much more powerful to satisfy Google and to improve ranking.
+In addition to that, you can easily add yourself a link sending to your site in the guest post you wrote or add the site owner to add a link.
+The very interesting part about guestographics strategy is that you will not only get backlinks, but links supported by relevant content and we know that contextual links are much more powerful to satisfy Google and improve ranking.

-This link building technique is related to content creation but more specifically to improve existing content on the web.
+This link-building technique is related to content creation but more specifically to improve existing content on the web.
 How does it work exactly?
 Go into a search engine and look for a keyword you would like to rank or improve your position.
 Look at who is ranking in the top positions and with what type of content.
 Well, the idea of the skyscraper technique is to create an improved version of that content.
-No need to be innovative, just better than competition.
+No need to be innovative, just better than the competition.

-You might want to develop the content a bit, or make it more visually attractive by adding images, videos or infographics to it.
+You might want to develop the content a bit or make it more visually attractive by adding images, videos, or infographics to it.
 What can you do differently from the others?
 What is inspiring and what are the weaknesses?

-The goal here is really to try to think about what extra information you can bring to this existing content to succeed to rank higher than competition.
-The advantage of that strategy is that you know it’s working because competition does it, you can only do it better and benefit from the visibility.
+The goal here is really to try to think about what extra information you can bring to this existing content to succeed to rank higher than the competition.
+The advantage of that strategy is that you know it’s working because the competition does it, you can only do it better and benefit from the visibility.

-There is another way to find qualitative content from competition which is more efficient.
+There is another way to find qualitative content from the competition which is more efficient.
 Think about players from your industry which have popular websites and you know already rank well for the queries you’re interested in.